 A further set of tests were carried out again in 1935 and again the resulting heavier barrels and stocking had further enhanced the accuracy of the rifle.
 The one down side was a nagging issue with the bayonet, however these accuracy issues were far less comparable than those of the No1MkIII.

 On the 15th November 1939 official approval was given for the manufacture and production of the No4Mk1 rifle.

-So what happened to the trials rifle…… they were re serialed, restocked and issued.
+As to the trials rifle, they were re serialed, restocked and issued.

 In the following pages under the No4 banner, I will outline and disribe the other variations and ensure that there are plenty of images in which to compare and reference from.

 Interesting fact, that larger numbers of the No4 were made overseas rather than in England!
 Mind you with the ability to purchase lend lease items from the USA and having factories far removed from the bombing raids in Canada it made perfectly good sence.

 With World War Two on the horizon, two new factories were built to manufacture the No4, These Royal Ordnance Factories were established at Fazakerley and Maltby.